Demographics of Algeria

-This article is about the demographic features of the population of Algeria, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Algeria include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.
+All figures are from National Office of Statistics Algeria and the United Nations Demographic Yearbooks, unless otherwise indicated.

 Ninety-one percent of the Algerian population lives along the Mediterranean coast on 12% of the country's total land mass.
-Forty-five percent of the population is urban, and urbanization continues, despite government efforts to discourage migration to the cities.
-Currently, 24,182,736 Algerians live in urban areas, and about 1.5 millions nomads live in the Saharan area.
+75% of the population is urban, and urbanization continues, despite government efforts to discourage migration to the cities.

 97% of the population follows Sunni Islam; the few non-Sunni Muslims are mainly Ibadis from the Mozabite valley at 1.3% (see Islam in Algeria).

 Christianity in Algeria constitutes about 1% of the total population.
 While significantly greater during the French colonial years, a mostly foreign Roman Catholic community still exists, as do some Protestants.
 The Jewish community of Algeria, which once constituted 2% of the total population, has substantially decreased due to emigration, mostly to France and Israel.

-Algeria's educational system has grown rapidly since 1962; in the last 12 years, attendance has doubled to more than 5 million students.
+Algeria's educational system has grown rapidly since 1962.
+In 2022, there were almost 11 million pupils and 2 million students.
 Education is free and compulsory to age 16.
-Despite government allocation of substantial educational resources, population pressures and a serious shortage of teachers have severely strained the system, as have terrorist attacks against the educational infrastructure during the 1990s.
 Modest numbers of Algerian students study abroad, primarily in France and French-speaking Canada.
 In 2000, the government launched a major review of the country's educational system.

-Housing and medicine continue to be pressing problems in Algeria.
-Failing infrastructure and the continued influx of people from rural to urban areas has overtaxed both systems.
-According to the UNDP, Algeria has one of the world's highest per housing unit occupancy rates for housing, and government officials have publicly stated that the country has an immediate shortfall of 1.5 million housing units.